yogawithivana/yogawithivana.github.com/source/group-classes/index.markdown

 <div class="columns">

 <p>
 Each class is different, combining flowing dance-like sequences with traditional hatha yoga, reflection and meditation.
-I don’t believe in perfect alignment and trying to achieve a perfectly-looking final pose.
+I don't believe in forceful pushing of limits in order to achieve a perfectly-looking final pose.
 It's more about exploring the body thorugh movement and breath, letting the inner life of the body unfold.</p>

 <p>Please arrive 10 minutes earlier, wear comfortable clothes and try not to have a big meal minimum 2 hours before the class.
 You might feel more comfortable to practice on your own yoga mat, but let me know if you don't have any, I have a couple of spare mats too.</p>